 From Local Energy Action Plan to Workshop BoTu

-Since 2018 the IABR–Atelier Rotterdam, together with residents, entrepreneurs, social organizations, housing associations, and the City of Rotterdam, has been exploring how implementing the energy transition in the Rotterdam district Bospolder Tussendijken (BoTu) can also be used here as a lever for achieving an inclusive social agenda.
-In 2020 the results of the Atelier’s research will be presented in the form of a concrete Local Energy Action Plan.
-Subsequently, during the Biennale, BoTu will turn into a Workshop in both the metaphorical and the physical sense.
-Local knowledge and relevant lessons learned in other neighborhoods and communities in the Netherlands and abroad conjoin as instruments for the work on the next steps, in BoTu and elsewhere.
+The Workshop BoTu takes over, as it were, from the IABR–Atelier Rotterdam.
+Since 2018, and together with residents, entrepreneurs, social organizations, housing associations, and the City of Rotterdam, the Atelier has been exploring how implementing the energy transition in the Rotterdam district Bospolder Tussendijken (BoTu) can also be used here as a lever for achieving an inclusive social agenda.